solana-developers/solana-2048/README.md

 You can try out a deployed demo here: https://solplay.de/solana-2048/ And download an apk here: https://solplay.de/solana-2048/solana2048.apk

-Notice that to play you will need to create and account and it will automatically fund a session wallet.
+Notice that to play you will need to create an account and it will automatically fund a session wallet.
 The sol in there you will get back when the session expires.

 # Disclaimer
 Neither gum session token nor the solana-2048 program are audited.
 Use at your own risk.